devikrishnar/osp-ocp-vm-migration/README.md

 ![image info](./pictures/openstack-network.png)

 Both these networks have to be mapped to equivalent networks in the OpenShift cluster.
-Hence, there are two network interfaces enabled on the worker nodes of the OpenShift cluster.
+Hence, there are two network interfaces enabled on the worker node(s) of the OpenShift cluster.
+The OpenStack AIO host and the OpenShift cluster worker node(s) are on the same network subnet.

 ## Prerequisites

-In the jumpbox, install -
+* In the jumpbox, install -
  * [OpenStack command-line client](https://docs.openstack.org/newton/user-guide/common/cli-install-openstack-command-line-clients.html)
  * [OpenShift CLI](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html)

-Login to both OpenStack and OpenShift via the command-line from the jumpbox.
+* Login to both OpenStack and OpenShift via the command-line from the jumpbox
+* Install Container-native Virtualization (CNV) operator in the OpenShift cluster

 ## Part 1 - Download the image of a running VM in OpenStack